 In May 1775, less than a month after a shooting war commenced at Lexington and Concord, Massachusetts, Washington again traveled to Philadelphia to take his seat in the Second Continental Congress.
 When it adopted the New England militia army that was besieging the British Army in Boston in June 1775, Congress recognized Washington's military experience and political trustworthiness by unanimously electing him its commander-in-chief.
 Washington arrived at Cambridge headquarters on 2 July 1775 and did not see Mount Vernon again for another six years.

-Washington's greatest achievement during the Revolution, however, was to hold his little army together in the face of public apathy, marginal state support, inadequate Congressional assistance, and a series of logistical and military frustrations at Valley Forge and during the subsequent Philadelphia campaign.
-Only successful diplomatic efforts enlisting the assistance of the French army and navy enabled Washington to mount a strategic offensive.
-At Yorktown in 1781 he completed a successful siege operation in the traditional European style and captured Lord Cornwallis' entire army.
+Washington's greatest achievement during the Revolution, however, was to hold his little army together in the face of public apathy, marginal state support, inadequate Congressional assistance, and a series of logistical and military frustrations.
+Only successful diplomatic efforts enlisting the assistance of the French army and navy enabled the revolutionaries to secure independence.
+At Yorktown in 1781 Franco-American forces completed a successful siege operation in the traditional European style and captured Lord Cornwallis' entire army.
 Washington bid farewell to his comrades in arms in 1783, resigned his Continental commission, and retired to private life.